Landscape Decisions: Towards a new framework for using land assets

 The programme is funded through the Strategic Priorities Fund, which has been set up to build upon the vision of a 'common research fund' set out in Sir Paul Nurse's independent review of the research councils.
 The fund will drive an increase in high-quality multi- and interdisciplinary research and innovation, ensure that UKRI's investment links up effectively with government departments' research priorities and opportunities, and ensure that the system is able to respond to strategic priorities and opportunities.

-A multi-disciplinary programme coordination team at the University of Leicester has been appointed for the UK Research & Innovation Strategic Priorities Fund programme 'Landscape Decisions: Toward a new framework for using land assets'.
+UK Research & Innovation invite proposals to this call on the Strategic Priorities Fund programme on 'Landscape Decisions: Towards a new framework for using land assets'.

 As individuals, communities and a country, we are required to make multiple decisions using landscapes.
 Making landscape-scale decisions now has a timely political imperative; about one third of the more than 800 pieces of EU environmental legislation that will be needed after EU exit could be difficult to transpose into UK law.
 At the same time, the UK government is setting out ambitious, long-term aspirations for its management of the environment, for example through the 25 Year Environment Plan.
 Together, these requirements and political developments provide a unique opportunity for the UK to think differently about a long-standing frontier challenge about how we use land.